92kns/flask-blog/README.md

 then go to the localhost above or whatever one you may have modified it to

-At the moment it is using development server because well you're running it locally and not in production.
-Stay tuned!
+At the moment it is using development server but that will change when I get around to hosting it... at which point I am thinking of making this a mini-tutorial/extension!

 ### Example pics